-- Right hook accidents.
-A right hook accident happens when a motorist turns across oncoming traffic and strikes a cyclist traveling in the opposite direction.
+- Left-cross accidents.
+A right hook accident happens when a motorist turns left across oncoming traffic and strikes a cyclist traveling in the opposite direction.
 This usually happens when drivers fail to notice oncoming bike riders.

 - Dooring accidents.
 If a cyclist is riding along a line of parallel-parked cars and a motorist suddenly opens a car door, then the cyclist may be unable to avoid striking it.
 The cyclist may be thrown over the open door, sustaining serious dooring accident injuries.